 And this brings us to the bigger context…

-The long game goal of innovation managers, mentors, and coaches should be focused on creating better entrepreneurs and innovators — not by chasing unicorns but decreasing the cycle time between ideas.
+The long-game goal of innovation managers, mentors, and coaches should be focused on creating better entrepreneurs and innovators — not by chasing unicorns but by decreasing the cycle time between ideas.

-This requires a deliberate and patient investment in leveling up your teams on new mindsets, skills, and playbooks for succeeding in the new world.
+This requires a deliberate and patient investment in leveling your teams on new mindsets, skills, and playbooks to succeed in the new world.

-Ideas then are vessels for leveling up your teams.
-You can’t afford to just focus on activities, skills, or traction.
+Ideas, then, are vessels for leveling up your teams.
+You can’t afford to focus on activities, skills, or traction.
 You have to focus on all three.